tinycorporation/RedTool/README.md

 RedTool is developed and maintained by TinyCorp which is a group of four high school students studying IT.

-Disclaimer: RedTool is a program made for exam and school work and is not for commerical use.
+Disclaimer: RedTool is a sofware made for exam and school work and is not for commerical use.
 Just a sample program to show progress.

 ## Features
 The RedTool software and it's connected components such as the web server and website is written in a variety of languages such as